 Our two favorite options from them are their regular Chronic brew, linked above, with walnut, chocolate, and spice.
 For a richer, sweeter option, try out Carmela’s.

-Stumptown Roasters are originally based in Portland Oregon but have grown to include cafes in Los Angeles, New York, Seattle and New Orleans.
+Stumptown Roasters are originally based in Portland Oregon but have grown to include cafes in Los Angeles, New York, Seattle, and New Orleans.
 This coffee company has actually worked to shape the Portland coffee scene into what it is today with thanks to its approach to quality.

 Their approach to ethics has helped to set them apart as true leaders in the business of fair trade coffee production.
-Stumptown utilizes direct trade sourcing in all their operations, emphasizing a clear focus on developing relationships with transparency.
+Stumptown utilizes direct trade sourcing in all its operations, emphasizing a clear focus on developing relationships with transparency.

 No longer a mere coffee start-up with a conscience, this company has grown to stand loud and proud in its ethical approach to coffee production.
 Being in the Pacific Northwest, we’re a little biased.
-So we chose this as our EcoKarma Favorite, when it comes to best fair trade coffee!
+So we chose this as our EcoKarma Favorite when it comes to the best fair trade coffee!